YaroslavaMalaya/ClientServer1/README.md

 # General information
-This code represents a simple client-server application over TCP where the server can transfer files to the client.
+This code is written in C++.
+It represents a simple client-server application over TCP where the server can transfer files to the client.
 The functionality provides 5 commands to facilitate communication between the client and the server.

 Protocol Type: TCP (Transmission Control Protocol)\